pzhenzhou/leibrix/docs/master_architecture.md

     -   `master_workers_registered_total`: A gauge of healthy workers per tenant.
     -   `master_data_assignment_duration_seconds`: A histogram of time taken to assign data.
     -   `etcd_client_latency_seconds`: Latency for `etcd` operations.

+These interfaces keep the Master extensible.
+For example, swapping the `AssignmentStrategy` or adding a new catalog connector only requires wiring in a new implementation without touching the core orchestration loop.
+Similarly, isolating the gRPC event handling behind `EventSink` allows unit testing of scheduling logic without standing up real streams.

 ### Sample YAML Configuration (for a Master node's bootstrap)